Publication

 The General FDI Regime does not apply to EEA and Swiss investors unless they are controlled by a third-country investor.

-However, under the Emergency FDI Regime, a foreign-to-foreign exemption exists: this means that the transaction is not notifiable if the direct shareholders of the Hungarian company do not change, even if there is a change of control higher up in the ownership chain.
+However, under the Special FDI Regime, a foreign-to-foreign exemption exists: this means that the transaction is not notifiable if the direct shareholders of the Hungarian company do not change, even if there is a change of control higher up in the ownership chain.

 As a rule, the deadline for the minister’s proceedings is 60 days, but it may be extended by another 60 days, and the transaction is not automatically considered cleared even if the minister misses the extended deadline.